bazelbuild/bazel-skylib/docs/compatibility_doc.md

 **RETURNS**

-A native `select()` which is "incompatible" unless all settings are true.
+A native series of `select()`s.
+The result is "incompatible" unless all settings are true.

 <a id="#compatibility.any_of"></a>